SirDagen/php-beautiful-numbers/README.md

 ## 1. sinum() ##

-When studying physics we learned how to correctly output large and small numbers that they are still readable and are only as precise as necessary (usually 3 digits are the sweet spot).
-Maybe you like this, too.
+Not only in the physics department it is good practice to use the SI format for writing down any number (large and small in particular).
+This ensures easy readability and only makes the output as precise as necessary (usually 3 digits are the sweet spot).

 ```php
 $zformat = new PHPzformat\zformat( ['lang'=>'en'] ); // English number format